plainDE/plainDE.github.io/pages/contact-us.md

 filename: contact-us.md
 ---

-You can send your feedback to:
+You can send your feedback (or anything else) to us by:

 - Email: <segfault@plainde.org>
 - GitHub Issues